AllStarLink/ASL3-Manual/docs/install/pi-appliance/pi-detailed.md

     ![Step 3](img/step-3-app-options-3.png){width="400"}

+**NOTE:** If you need to install a version of the AllStarLink Appliance image other than the "latest" you can enter the specific `.rpi-imager-manifest` URL from [repo.allstarlink.org](https://repo.allstarlink.org/images/pi).

 - Choose the type of Raspberry Pi hardware on which AllStarLink 3 Appliance is being installed and click on **NEXT**

     ![Step 4](img/step-4-device.png){width="400"}